morteza/negotiate/README.md

-# Social Negotiate (Web-based Psychology Experiment)
+# Social Negotiate

+> Web-based social psychology experiment to simulate negotiations.

 Simulate realtime web-based negotiation over money and other resources between two parties.
 It was part of an academic experiment in the field of social psychology.

-In addition to regular entrance for users, it supports Amazon Mechanical Turk to enter a negotiation board, to crowd-sourced studies.
+In addition to regular entrance for users, it supports Amazon Mechanical Turk (Artificial artificial intelligence!) to enter a negotiation board, to crowd-sourced studies.

 The story behind negotiation is currently just over resources after an earthquake and over some respective vital resources.
 It's designed in such a way to easily add new negotiations and stories behind the negotiations and other kind of resources.